-We may fail to maintain our arrangement with those self-employed account executives, and if material part of our existing self-employed account executives stop cooperation with us, our financial results may be materially and adversely affected
+We may fail to maintain our arrangement with those self-employed account executives, and if material part of our existing self-employed account executives stop cooperation with us, our financial results may be materially and adversely affected and 2017.

-Securities broking services revenue represented our largest income source during the Track Record Period, which in total accounted for HK\$23.8 million and HK\$46.9 million for the years 2016 and 2017.
 We paid brokerage commission of HK\$1.5 million and HK\$1.5 million to self-employed account executives, which accounted for 39.8% and 21.8% of our total commission expenses during the Track Record Period, respectively.
 As at 31 December 2016 and 2017, we had 25 and 31 account executives, respectively.
 If we fail to maintain our arrangement with those self-employed account executives, or if material part of the existing self-employed account executives have ceased cooperation with us, our financial result would be materially and adversely affected.
-For details regarding our cooperation with those self-employed account executives, please refer to the paragraph headed "Business - Our business model - (i) Securities broking services - (a) Brokerage services" in this prospectus.
+For details regarding our cooperation with those self-employed account executives, please refer to "Our business model - (i) Securities broking services - (a) Brokerage services" under the section headed "Business" in this document.